-This Valentine’s Day Date Idea Costs a Penny
+This Creative Date Idea Only Costs a Penny

-A Valentine’s Day Date Idea That Only Costs a Penny
+A Date Idea That Only Costs a Penny

-Luckily, there’s a way to take your sweetheart on a fun and interesting date — the likes of which they’ve probably never been on before — that won’t cost you more than, say, a penny.
+Here’s simple way to plan a fun and interesting date — the likes of which your partner has probably never been on before — and it won’t cost you more than, say, a penny.

 (Which just so happens to be our favorite coin!)